Trained quantum neural networks are Gaussian processes: Introduction

 \subsection{Our results}

 In this paper, we generalize to the quantum setting the breakthrough in classical machine learning presented above.
 We consider quantum neural networks trained on supervised learning problems where the generated function is the expectation value of the sum of single-qubit observables over all the qubits\footnote{Our model differs from \cite{you2023analyzing}, where a single single-qubit observable, or more generally an observable with eigenvalues $\pm1$, is chosen: in that setting the convergence of the training has been proved to be slower than in the classical case.
-In our case, on the contrary, the convergence is exponential in the training time.} and prove for the first time trainability in the limit of infinite width in any regime where the depth is allowed to grow with the number of qubits as long as barren plateaus do not arise.
-We stress that quantum circuits that are deep enough to forbid a naive efficient classical simulation but not too deep such that they do not suffer from barren plateaus do exist, \emph{e.g.}, circuits with logarithmic depth where the qubits are arranged on a 2D square lattice with two-qubit gates acting between neighboring qubits (see \autoref{combinazioni} for more details), and that our results do apply to such circuits.
+In our case, on the contrary, the convergence is exponential in the training time.} and prove for the first time trainability in the limit of infinite width in any regime where the depth is allowed to grow with the number of qubits as long as barren plateaus do not arise. \rimodifica{To be precise, our conclusions are still valid even if only a fraction of the derivatives of the model function is exponentially suppressed, while the norm of the gradient (or, equivalently, the covariance of the model function at initialization, as in Lemma \ref{doppiastima}) is not exponentially suppressed.} We stress that quantum circuits that are deep enough to forbid a naive efficient classical simulation but not too deep such that they do not suffer from barren plateaus do exist. \modifica{ Indeed, barren plateaus are not present whenever the measured observable is local and the depth of the circuit scales logarithmically with the number of qubits \cite{napp2022quantifying}.
+Such depth still allows the size of the past light-cone of each measured qubit to scale as a power of the number of qubits (see \autoref{combinazioni} for more details).
+In this case, a na\"ive classical simulation would require exponential time. }

 Our first result states that the probability distribution of the function generated by a randomly initialized quantum neural network in the limit of infinite width converges in distribution to a Gaussian process when the parameters on which each measured qubit depends influence only a small number of other measured qubits (Theorem \ref{init}).